Introduction

 Discover the entire collagen range

 VI.
-Collagen and Postpartum Recovery
+Collagen and postpartum recovery

-"After childbirth, the body undergoes an intense process of regeneration, particularly in the tissues that were engaged during pregnancy and delivery."
+After childbirth, the body undergoes an intense regeneration process, particularly in the tissues that were stressed during pregnancy and delivery.

-Furthermore, by promoting the production of new collagen fibers, it actively contributes to the restructuring of muscle and skin tissues.
+Moreover, by promoting the production of new collagen fibers, it actively contributes to the restructuring of muscle and skin tissues.

 Ligament recovery

-"After birth, this excessive flexibility can lead to a sensation of joint instability and a loss of muscle tone.
-Supplementation with collagen helps support the recovery of ligaments by promoting their firmness and elasticity.
-It also contributes to the regeneration of cartilage and the strengthening of joints, thereby limiting post-partum pain."
+After birth, this excessive flexibility can lead to a sensation of joint instability and a loss of muscle tone.
+Supplementation with collagen helps support ligament recovery by promoting their firming and elasticity.
+It also contributes to cartilage regeneration and joint strengthening, thereby limiting postpartum pain.

 Conclusion